oddnetworks/oddworks-vimeo-provider/README.md

 Your transform functions `myCollectionTransform` and `myVideoTransform` will be called when the `vimeo-collection` and `vimeo-video` have respectively received a response from the Vimeo API.

-The `myCollectionTransform` function will be called with 2 arguments: The spec object and the Vimeo API response object for an album.
+The `myCollectionTransform` and `myVideoTransform` functions will each be called with 2 arguments: The spec object and the Vimeo API response object for an album or video, respectively.

-The `myVideoTransform` function will be called with 3 arguments: The spec object, the Vimeo API response object for a video, and the Vimeo Player API object for a video's config.

 See `lib/default-collection-transform` and `lib/default-video-transform` for more info.